"by night in chile" was good , and now i've got hyped "savage detectives" for me to explore.

 The Third Reich -- yea or nay?

-― the objections to Drake from non-REAL HIPHOP people (Alfred, Lord Sotosyn), Friday, 3 January 2014 16:59 (four years ago) Permalink
+― the objections to Drake from non-REAL HIPHOP people (Alfred, Lord Sotosyn), Friday, 3 January 2014 16:59 (five years ago) Permalink

 Qualified yea - it's pretty obviously an earlier work while he was still finding his feet but the conceit is good and the central character is very funny.
 It's enjoyable enough if you don't expect anything near the level of The Savage Detectives or 2666.